CharaD7/chara-dotfiles/README.md

 <details>
-    <summary>After user permits the setup of git aliases, user will be able to execute git several calls using shortcuts</summary>
+    <summary>After user permits the setup of git aliases, user will be able to execute several Git calls
+    using abbreviated form or shortcuts</summary>

    > - `git init` is aliased `g i`
    > - `git fetch` is aliased `g f`